wsarachai/DII-Javascript/workshop/lesson05/execrise-6/execrise-6.md

 ### Your tasks:

-1. Re-create Challenge #3, but this time using ES6 classes: create an 'EVCl' child class of the 'CarCl' class
+1. Re-create execrise-5, but this time using ES6 classes: create an 'EVCl' child class of the 'CarCl' class

 2. Make the 'charge' property private